drewcassidy/target-OSHChip-gcc/README.md

 To target the OSHChip run `yotta target oshchip-gcc`.
 Yotta will automatically download the latest version of this repository and set it as your target.
 Then, install the mbed environment with `yotta install mbed-drivers`

 #####Writing your Code
-Write your code in the `Source` directory of your project.
+Write your code in the `Source` directory of your project as .cpp files.
 Instead of the usual `main` function familiar to C and C++ programmers, mbed runs a function called `app_start`, which takes one int and an array of chars as arguments.
 You can find the full mbed docs [here](https://docs.mbed.com/), or the source [here](https://github.com/ARMmbed/mbed-os).

 For the OSHChip, you can use different pins either by their pin number `OSHChip_Pin_1` or by an arduino-style IO name such as `D0` or `A0`.
 The LEDs can be used with `LED1`, `LED2`, and `LED3`.